chaplinjs/chaplin/README.md

 There can be one current controller which provides the main view and represents the current URL.
 In addition, there can be several persistent controllers which govern special views like a header, a navigation sidebar or a footer.

+Controllers are Publish/Subscribe event subscribers by using the `Subscriber` mixin.
+Please do not register their methods directly as Pub/Sub listeners, use `subscribeEvent` instead.
+This forces the handler context so the handler might be removed again on controller disposal.
+It’s crucial to remove all references to controller methods to allow them to be garbage collected.

 ### Specific Module Controllers

 By convention, there is a controller for each application module.
 A controller may provide several action methods like `index`, `show`, `edit` and so on.
 These actions are called by the `Dispatcher` when a route matches.